digitallyinduced/ihp/Guide/database-migrations.markdown

 );
 ```

-After that we can already run this migration to update our production database.
+After that, we can already run this migration to update our production database.

 ## Running Migrations